Russell Cooper: Biography

 Cooper, a cattle breeder, followed the customary path to politics in the National Party, becoming involved in the Bendemere Shire Council before being elected for the seat of Roma in 1983.
 At various times, Cooper was Chairman of the National Party's Wallumbilla/Yuleba branch and Vice-President of the National Party's Roma Electorate Council.
 At the time of Cooper's election to the seat of Roma, Queensland was under the reign of long-serving Premier Joh Bjelke-Petersen.

 By the late 1980s, the once impregnable Bjelke-Petersen government had begun to falter amid the failure of Bjelke-Petersen's ill-fated foray into national politics, and the establishment of the Fitzgerald Inquiry into police corruption, which implicated a great many senior governmental and police figures in widespread official corruption.
 In December 1987, the National Party replaced Bjelke-Petersen as leader and Premier with Mike Ahern.
 Ahern appointed Cooper to cabinet as part of an influx of younger National parliamentarians who had not been associated with the previous Cabinet.
 Cooper was given the difficult portfolio of Corrective Services.

-Ahern was a very different leader from Bjelke-Petersen.
-His moderation and focus on consensus leadership was to many Nationals a rude shock after the legendary strong-willed approach of his predecessor.
-An embittered Bjelke-Petersen worked publicly to undermine and destabilise the National Party leadership, and still held the allegiance of many Nationals supporters.
+His moderation and focus on consensus leadership was to many Nationals a rude shock after the strong-willed approach of his predecessor.
+Bjelke-Petersen worked publicly to undermine and destabilise the National Party leadership, and still held the allegiance of many Nationals supporters.

 In the beginning of 1989, Cooper was promoted to Minister for Police, another challenging portfolio that had been at the heart of the turmoil associated with the Fitzgerald Inquiry.
 The report was particularly damaging, since the Nationals faced a statutory general election later that year.
 A Newspoll released after the inquiry came out showed the Nationals at only 22 percent—the lowest result ever recorded at the time for a state government in Australia.
 Moving Cooper to the Police Ministry was seen as an attempt by Ahern to remove the stigma of Fitzgerald from the area.
 The effect, however, was to raise Cooper's personal profile among Nationals supporters disaffected with Ahern.
 Polls showing Labor having its best chance in years to win government; indeed, if the result of the Newspoll were to be repeated at the election, the Nationals would have been swept out in a massive landslide.
 Cooper was promoted as an alternative leader to Ahern.
 In particular, it was thought he could shore up the National Party's vote in its conservative rural heartland.
 Portraying himself as a strong leader who was closer to the Bjelke-Petersen mould, Cooper launched a leadership challenge and toppled Ahern as party leader on 25 September.
 He was sworn in as premier later that day.